Why Fitness Matters

 The FBI is committed to treating all applicants fairly and equitably in all aspects of the selection process.

-The PFT consists of four main events: situps, a timed 300-meter sprint, pushups and a timed 1.5-Mile Run, with no more than five minutes of rest between events.
-A fifth event, pullups, is only for candidates in the Tactical Recruitment Program.
+The standard PFT consists of four main events: situps, a timed 300-meter sprint, pushups and a timed 1.5-mile run, with no more than five minutes of rest between events.
+A fifth pullup event is not scored as pass/fail but tracked for Academy fitness award recognition.
+All TRP candidates must complete and pass the pullup event.
 Each event must be performed precisely according to the strictly defined protocol in order to be scored.
-Read more below — and get training tips for all of the PFT events in our PFT Skill Builder Information Guide.
+Read more below — and get training tips for all of the PFT events in our PFT Training Tips Guide.

 This event counts the maximum number of continuous situps you can do in one minute.